Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 I cannot guarantee that this will not break some of your sound settings.
 The class uses pyaudio to tap into the pc audio stream.
-You will need to install pulseaudio server or pulseaudio volume control GUI.
+You will need to install pulseaudio volume control GUI.
 You can find more information how to install below

 ## Table of Contents